atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 ## Payload and Serialization

 Zenoh 1.0.0 handles payload differently.
-Before one would pass the pointer to the buffer and its length and now everything must be serialized into z_owned_bytes_t.
+Before one would pass the pointer to the buffer and its length, now everything must be serialized into `z_owned_bytes_t`.

-To simplify serialization/deserialization we provide support for some primitive types like uint8_t* + length, (null-)terminated strings and arithmetic types.
+To simplify serialization/deserialization we provide support for some primitive types like `uint8_t*` + length, (null-)terminated strings and arithmetic types.

 - Zenoh 0.11.x